pip-services/pip-services-docs/content/en/net/sqlserver/persistence/sqlserver_persistence.md

 > `public virtual` bool IsOpen()

-- **returns**: bool - true if the component is open and False otherwise.
+- **returns**: bool - true if the component is open and false otherwise.

 #### OpenAsync